pkardas/notes/books/ddia.md

 performing rebalancing.

 How to route request to particular partition?
 How can system know where is data?
 This problem is known as service discovery.
 System can keep track of the data in separate register.
-Another possibility is that client connect to any node, if node can not serve the request, client is forwarded to another node.
+Another possibility is that client connects to any node, if node can not serve the request, client is forwarded to another node.

 ## Chapter 7: Transactions